TheChricke/BNN/README.md

 **Description and motivation for the model**

-If we make the network Bayesian, we make the weights W as random variable with a prior and posterior distribution.
+Compared to a regular neural network where the weights are real numbers, in the bayesian neural network the weights W are treated as random variable with a prior and posterior distribution.
-The goal is to model epistemic uncertainty ((model uncertainty) stems from lack of knowledge or data, which can be reduced by gathering more information or improving the model).
+The goal is to model epistemic uncertainty (model uncertainty) thatstems from lack of knowledge or data, which can be reduced by gathering more information or improving the model.
 In more simple terms, if the model has not had enough training data, or the model is not sufficiently deep, it should be able to say "I dont know", although it will be expressed as a probability distribution with high variance.
 When we run inference on the model, we sample the weights to get a distribution for the output.
 Low variance mean the model is certain.